Regions and availability zones¶

 The main reason to use a global load balancer is to ensure that the request does not get stuck in a dependency towards an AZ that is not working.

-If europe-se-1a instead go down, the load balancer becomes unavailable and would therefore not be able to send traffic to the backend in europe-se-1b causing an outage for your application.
+If europe-se-1a instead go down, the load balancer becomes unavailable and would not be able to send traffic to the backend in europe-se-1b causing an outage for your application.

 Using a failover scenario with load balancers in availability zones would still mean that there are dependencies between them that might cause the failover not to work, particularly in a partial outage scenario.